About Gardeners' Alliance:

-The Gardeners Alliance is a group within the SOS campaign that works to promote the campus gardens and unite the garden-friendly community by creating a space to foster and share information between campus gardeners and the students of UCSC.
+The Gardeners Alliance is a group within the SOS campaign that works to promote the campus gardens and unite the garden-friendly community by creating a space to foster and share information between campus gardeners, students, faculty, and staff.

 If you are a student who wants to learn more about the gardens, become involved in them, or access information about upcoming garden events, workshops, or classes, then the Gardeners Alliance can be a beneficial resource for you.

 If you have questions or want more consistent updates regarding the Gardeners' Alliance, visit our Facebook page!